phlcrny/ansible-image/readme.md

 ## Introduction

-Dockerfile to provide an isolated Ansible environment for interactive use in the command-line, Visual Studio Code's devcontainer feature, or in a CI/CD pipeline.
+Dockerfile to provide an isolated Ansible environment for interactive use in a CI/CD pipeline, interactively, or as the base for a VS Code Dev Container.

 ## Getting Started